LarsMath/tutorial-algebraic-cryptanalysis/exercises/3TI/instructions.md

 If you have an idea for a model, try it!
 Implement it, test it, and see what happens.
 You can always revisit the questions later.
-We don’t expect you to tackle all of them (or even one) today, focus on what sparks your curiosity and build from there.
+We don’t expect you to tackle all of them today, focus on what sparks your curiosity and build from there.

 Algebraic cryptanalysis is an iterative process: alternating between thinking about the problem and experimenting with new models.
 There’s no such thing as a bad model.